SergioInToronto/Coding-Assignments/deep-linking-backend/solution.md

 * Data: redirect URLs.
 Other data as needed for tracking, analytics, etc

-### Users + URL
+### Users + app

 * short-lived data.
-Tuple of UserID + URL, needed when "passing" a URL to an app after installation
+Tuple of UserID + app (could be domain from URL), needed when "passing" a URL to an app after installation
-* We could decided to keep this data for analytics billing purposes (ie: a free tier that allows 10,000 requests, after which the customer is charged)
+* We could decided to keep this data for analytics or billing purposes (ie: a free tier that allows 10,000 requests, after which the customer is charged)

 # Risks